Jamin-Software-Foundation/orinayo/USER-GUIDE.md

 If you select **Web Audio Files** as your  [*Arranger Type*](#3---arranger-type), then you have to select an audio loop here that OrinAyo will use together with the bass and drums to give the music a style a groove.
 It could be a rhythmic guitar riff or  a keyboard chordal harmony.

-Audio loop styles in OrinAyo have fixed tempo.
-Orin Ayo will use the selection for the chord loop to pre-select corresponding bass and drum loops that have matching names or tempos.
+Audio loop styles in OrinAyo have tweleve pre-determined tempos and a default tempo.
+Orin Ayo will use the selection for the chord loop to pre-select corresponding bass and drum loops that have matching names and tempos.
 You can manually change these selections to your taste.
 <br clear="left"/>

 ## 16 - Audio Drum